 Monroe Doctrine Newspaper This organization is a student run newspaper, where students learn the overall workings of a newspaper.
 Students experience everything from managing a newspaper, editing, copywriting, layout, distribution and photo editing.

-Muslim Club Explores the practices of the Muslim Religion and provides the opportunity for students to combine student activities and religious practices at MCC.
+Muslim Student Association Explores the practices of the Muslim Religion and provides the opportunity for students to combine student activities and religious practices at MCC.

 Outdoors Activities Unlimited Promotes and organizes outdoor activities throughout the year.
 Students experience activities such as rock climbing, biking, skiing and ice-skating.
 Students also get training in wilderness survival.